eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br><br>

-Welcome to my little blog, where I will write about general things in science that interest.
+Welcome to my little blog, where I will write about general things in science that interest me.
 Sometimes I'll talk about my personal work, sometimes I'll try and explain a concept I find obscure, sometimes I'll talk about random stuff.
 It's my blog, I can do with it what I want (whatever that is).

 <br><br>